graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

     - Let {objectValue} be the data within {parentObject}.
   - Otherwise:
     - Let {objectValue} be {parentObject}.
-  - Return {graphqlResolveFieldValue(objectType, objectValue, fieldName, argumentValues)}.
+  - Return {graphqlResolveFieldValue(parentType, objectValue, fieldName, argumentValues)}.
 - Otherwise:
   - Let {id} be a new unique id.
-  - Let {batch} be {GetBatch(aether, pathIdentity, parentCrystalObject, variableValues, context, rootValue)}.
+  - Let {batch} be {GetBatch(aether, pathIdentity, parentObject, variableValues, context, rootValue)}.
   - Let {crystalContext} be {batch}.{crystalContext}.
   - Let {plan} be {batch}.{plan}.
   - If {parentObject} is a crystal object: